JFoederer/robotframeworkMBT/README.md

 ## How to model

-Modelling can be done directy from [Robot framework](https://robotframework.org/), without the need for additional tooling.
-The popular _Given-When-Then_ style is used to capture behaviour in scenarios, following the Specification by example approach.
+Modelling can be done directy from [Robot framework](https://robotframework.org/), without the need for additional tooling besides [RobotMBT](https://github.com/JFoederer/robotframeworkMBT).

 ### The basics